-The Migrant Student Information Exchange (MSIX) is a platform mandated by the No Child Left Behind Act of 2001.
-The product compiles data from multiple state information systems and allows for easy, electronic access to migrant student records.
-These students often move from state to state, multiple times a year, following their parents’ work and often times that leads to lost records, delayed graduation, and student drop out.
-MSIX ensures the appropriate enrollment, placement, and accrual of credits for migrant children.
+A platform mandated by the No Child Left Behind Act of 2001, The Migrant Student Information Exchange (MSIX) compiles data from multiple state information systems allowing easy, electronic access to migrant student records.
+This ensures the appropriate enrollment, placement, and accrual of credits for migrant children.

 MSIX’s previous reports were difficult to navigate and lacked readability.
 This required an improved redesign of their reports to scan student records more easily.